awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

  Depending on the resource type, some properties are required, such as the ImageId property for an [AWS::EC2::Instance](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html) resource, and others are optional\.
 Some properties have default values, such as the AccessControl property of the AWS::S3::Bucket resource, so specifying a value for those properties is optional\.
 Other properties are not required but may add functionality that you want, such as the WebsiteConfiguration property of the AWS::S3::Bucket resource\.
 Specifying a value for such properties is entirely optional and based on your needs\.
 In the example above, because the AWS::S3::Bucket resource has only optional properties and we didn't need any of the optional features, we could accept the defaults and omit the Properties attribute\.

- To view the properties for each resource type, see the topics in [AWS Resource and Property Types Reference](aws-template-resource-type-ref.md)\.
+ To view the properties for each resource type, see the topics in [AWS resource and property types reference](aws-template-resource-type-ref.md)\.

-## Resource Properties and Using Resources Together<a name="gettingstarted.templatebasics.multiple"></a>
+## Resource properties and using resources together<a name="gettingstarted.templatebasics.multiple"></a>

 Usually, a property for a resource is simply a string value\.
 For example, the following template specifies a canned ACL \(PublicRead\) for the AccessControl property of the bucket\.